AlaphaFox/StarDomeGroup/README.md

 # StarDomeGroup
-A Group For Out Class
+A Group For Our 2409 Class